Fotomuseum Winterthur | Saturday, 25.10.2025 – Sunday, 15.02.2026

 About the artist

-Born in Kolkata, IN, in 1983, Poulomi Basu is a neurodiverse artist who now lives and works in London, Great Britain.
-She studied sociology and cinema before completing her master’s in photojournalism and documentary photography at the London College of Communication.
+Born and raised in Kolkata, IN, in 1983, Poulomi Basu is a neurodiverse artist who now lives and works in London, Great Britain.
+She studied sociology and cinema before completing her master’s in photojournalism and documentary photography at the London College of Communication with distinction.

-She received an ICP Infinity Award in the Contemporary Photography and New Media category in 2023, won the Rencontres d’Arles jury award Prix Découverte Fondation Louis Roederer in 2020, was selected for the Sundance New Frontier Story Lab Fellowship in 2017 and became a Magnum Foundation Photography and Social Justice Fellow in 2012.
-In 2023 Basu was awarded the New Voices Special Mention at Tribeca Film Festival and nominated for the BFI and Chanel Filmmakers Awards.
-She was invited to the Venice International Film Festival in 2021 and to the South by Southwest film festival in 2019.
-Her work was shown at the Barbican and the Victoria and Albert Museum in London in 2023, the UN Headquarters in New York in 2023 and 2018, Paris Photo in 2022 and at the Photographers’ Gallery in London as part of her nomination for the Deutsche Börse Photography Foundation Prize in 2021.
+She received an ICP Infinity Award in the inaugural Contemporary Photography and New Media category in 2023 and won the Rencontres d’Arles jury award Prix Découverte Fondation Louis Roederer in 2020.
+She was selected for the Sundance New Frontier Story Lab Fellowship in 2017 and became a Magnum Foundation Photography and Social Justice Fellow in 2012.
+Basu was awarded the New Voices Special Jury Mention at Tribeca Film Festival and was shortlisted for the BFI and Chanel Filmmaker Awards.
+She premiered in South by Southwest film festival in 2024 and 2019 and was invited to the Venice International Film Festival in 2021.
+In 2024, Basu premiered in the official selection at Festival de Cannes in competition and was a nominee for her immersive film installation.
+She was chosen as a BAFTA Breakthrough in 2024.
+Her work has been shown at the Victoria and Albert Museum in London from 2023 to 2025 and at CPH:DOX at Kunsthal Charlottenborg in 2024/2025.
+It was presented at the UN Headquarters in New York in 2024, 2023 and 2018, at Paris Photo in 2024, 2023 and 2022, at the Barbican in London in 2023, at FOMU in Antwerp in 2023 and at The Photographers’ Gallery in London as part of her nomination for the Deutsche Börse Photography Foundation Prize in 2021.

-Basu’s work forms part of public collections at various venues, including the Victoria and Albert Museum (GB), Harvard Art Museums (USA), Autograph (GB), the Museum of Modern Art (USA), the Martin Parr Foundation (GB), the Rencontres d’Arles (FR) and the Olympic Museum (CH).
+Basu’s work forms part of public collections at various venues, including the Victoria and Albert Museum (GB), Harvard Art Museums (USA), Autograph (GB), the Museum of Modern Art Library (USA), the Martin Parr Foundation (GB), the Rencontres d’Arles (FR), the Olympic Museum (CH) and Light Work (USA).